lmarzen/esp32-weather-epd/README.md

   - Ultra Low Power Consumption - E-Paper (or E-Ink) displays are ideal for low-power applications that do not require frequent display refreshes.
 E-Paper displays only draw power when refreshing the display and do not have a backlight.
 Images will remain on the screen even when power is removed.

 - Limitations of E-Paper:
-  - Colors - E-Paper has traditionally been limited to just black and white, but in recent years 3-color E-Paper screens are started to show up.
+  - Colors - E-Paper has traditionally been limited to just black and white, but in recent years 3-color E-Paper screens have started showing up.

   - Refresh Times and Ghosting - E-Paper displays are highly susceptible to ghosting effects if refreshed too quickly.
-To avoid this to  E-Paper displays often take a few seconds to refresh(4s for the unit used in this project) and will alternate between black and white a few times which can be distracting.
+To avoid this, E-Paper displays often take a few seconds to refresh(4s for the unit used in this project) and will alternate between black and white a few times, which can be distracting.

 - https://www.waveshare.com/product/7.5inch-e-paper-hat.htm